 33. Judaism/Kabbalah – To Receive and Reveal – Throat Chakra – Belief

-Judaism’s roots are also based in the ancient mystical traditions of the Kabbalah, known as the Tree of Life.
-Studying the Kabbalah is a process of receiving and revealing wisdom from and for the self and soul to join as a spiritual one.
+Judaism’s roots are also connected to the mystical traditions of the Kabbalah, known as the Tree of Life.
+Studying the Kabbalah is a process of receiving and revealing wisdom from and for the self and soul to join in spiritual oneness.
 The roots of this story were forced underground.
-The throat chakra reminds us to consciously heal the stories we received from our ancestors so we can reveal them to help future generations.
+The throat chakra reminds us to consciously heal the stories we have received from our ancestors so we can reveal them to future generations.

 Message: It is time to tell your story and speak your truth.
 Whatever has been preventing you from sharing the wisdom you hold is now releasing.
 Remember the person within you that desires to be heard.
 Speak up and make your dreams known.
 Your opinion matters; share it.

 “Then the LORD God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.” – Genesis 2:7